Performance Analysis of TLS for Quantum Robust Cryptography on a Constrained Device: Results

-\paragraph{qTESLA} There is a version of qTESLA which is provably secure, but it is not yet implemented in {\em liboqs} and has not been tested here.
+\paragraph{qTESLA} There is a version of qTESLA which is probably secure, but it is not yet implemented in {\em liboqs} and has not been tested here.

 \paragraph{SPHINCS+} SPHINCS+ presents three sets of parameters of various sorts.
 First, since it is hash-based it needs a hash function.
 There are three options: Haraka, SHA256 and SHAKE256.
-Second, they produce a set of parameters optimized for small signatures (`s' for small) and for fast processing (`f' for fast).
-They also produce a `robust' version whose security proof relies on the security of the hash involved, compared with `simple' whose security proof is heuristic in the sense of being proved in the ROM.
+Second, they produce a set of parameters optimized for small signatures (`s' for small) and fast processing (`f' for fast).

 For a given NIST level, there are therefore 12 different sets of parameters.
 We take SHA256 to be representative.

 \paragraph{Rainbow} The `compressed' version can take the private signature down to 64 bytes (512 bits).